sosuisen/jakarta-mvc-auth/README.md

 # Jakarta MVC Tutorial for Beginners (3)

 This is the third part of the Jakarta MVC Tutorial for Beginners.
-In this part, we will create a message board with authorization with Jakarta MVC.
+In this part, we will create a message board with authorization using Jakarta MVC.

 This app will have the following features: